Tayyaba2287/multinational-retail-data-centralisation246/README.md

 **Note:**
 at the end of each of these files, you will see codes in hash.
 That's because I either didn't want to python to repeat the results again or I was testing the dataframes to get more familiar with what's inside the data.

+**Changing_data_types.sql file:**
+In this file, I have made several modifications to enhance the database schema based on the star schema design:

+Data Type Corrections: I have updated the data types of the columns across all tables to ensure accuracy and consistency.
+Key Constraints: I have added primary key constraints to uniquely identify each record in the tables.
+Additionally, foreign key constraints have been implemented to maintain the relationships between tables.

+By making these changes, I have structured the database to adhere to the principles of a star schema, which optimizes query performance and simplifies reporting.
+This ensures that all columns now have the appropriate data types and relationships are clearly defined through key constraints.
 ## License information